pedrohcdo/nest-logger-bundle/README.md

 }
 ```

-There are some methods available for use in NestLoggerService, here is a list of them
+There are some methods available for use in LoggerBundleService, here is a list of them

 - Log Methods <br/>
   ```ts